tessaSAC/culture-handbook/culture.md

 # Netlify Culture
-If a company is as good as the team of people who work there, then a team is as good as it's culture.
+If a company is as good as the team of people who work there, then a team is as good as its culture.

 We aim to be as intentional as we can in how we scale our org and culture both.
 Here follows a short overview of our organizational philosophy and our values.

 ## Organizational philosophy
 We believe in a clearly defined org.
-In part because a completely flat org quickly becomes a place where whoever yells the loudest gets their way.
-And in part because we find it a primary way of setting up individuals for success.
+In part because a completely flat org quickly becomes a place where whoever yells the loudest gets their way, and in part because we find it a primary way of setting up individuals for success.
 If someone at all times know what they are responsible for and - as importantly - what they aren't responsible for, and who in what cases have a final say, then it becomes a lot easier to prioritize your work.

 Of course knowing what is expected of you, has to be married to the notion of The Best Idea Can Come From Anywhere.